prioritizr/prioritizr/README.md

 # set infinite values as 1.09 so we can plot them
 rc$rc[rc$rc > 100] <- 1.09

-# plot the irreplaceability scores
+# plot the importance scores
-# planning units that are replaceable are shown in purple, blue, green, and
-# yellow, and planning units that are truly irreplaceable are shown in red
+# planning units that are truly irreplaceable are shown in red
 spplot(rc, "rc", main = "Irreplaceability", xlim = c(-0.1, 1.1),
        ylim = c(-0.1, 1.1), at = c(seq(0, 0.9, 0.1), 1.01, 1.1),
        col.regions = c("#440154", "#482878", "#3E4A89", "#31688E", "#26828E",